-The Crookston Transfer Station and Fosston Incinerator are again open to the public and accepting wastes from self-hauling.
-The only change to the Crookston transfer station facility is that recycling is only accepted during normal business hours (Monday 7am-7pm) and (Tuesday-Friday 7am-5:30pm).
+The Crookston Transfer Station and Fosston Incinerator are open to the public and accepting wastes from self-hauling.
+The Crookston transfer station facility is only accepting recyclables during normal business hours (Monday 7am-7pm) and (Tuesday-Friday 7am-5:30pm).
+Large yard waste loads will not be accepted past 6:30pm (Monday) or past 5:00pm (Tuesday-Friday).
+This is to ensure our employees are done with work at the times listed above.

 Residents entering any portion of the facility must wear a face covering to protect our staff and other visitors from COVID-19.
 We appreciate your cooperation during this difficult time and we aim to continue to provide our residents with all our services.